We’ve developed a digital platform to provide data and services for drone users.

-- RPA-related advisories
+- RPA-related notifications and advisories

-- rules
+- rules and regulatory information

-Software developers can use this data to create third-party mobile and web-based apps.
-The apps help show users where it's safe and legal to fly a drone in Australia.
-As we work to verify third-party apps, we'll publish them on the drone safety apps page—with a link to the app or developer's website.
+As we work to verify third-party apps, we'll publish them on the drone safety apps page with a link to the app or developer's website.

 Development of new drone safety apps

-RPAS digital platform reference documents:
+CASA digital platform reference documents:

 - RPAS platform - Concept of operations (PDF, 678.23 KB)